c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 10. The complete source DOCX
 11. All source images, tables, icons and captions
 12. The original relationship between text and visual content

+When an approved `.stp` model is supplied, Codex shall additionally read:

+- `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md`
+- The supplied STEP model
+- The relationship between each source visual and the available STEP geometry

+When no `.stp` model is supplied, these additional 3D Reconstruction reading requirements are Not Applicable.

 Codex shall recursively inspect DATABASE subfolders.